hnabbasi/MeetupWeatherApp/README.md

 # Weather App
 Houston Xamarin Meetup Group - App From Scratch Part Series Code

+## $50 Challenge

+> Before the May meeting, come up with (and implement) a better UI design.
+Best design wins $50 Amazon gift card

 ## Goal
 The goal of this series is to make a weather app that looks somewhat similar to this beauty,